jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Insurance fund of friendly society
 (4) The value of the benefit that an employer provides in contributing to an insurance fund of a friendly society for an employee is the amount of the contribution made by the employer.

+### RD 38B Gift cards
+The value of a benefit that an employer provides to their employee by way of a gift card is the amount loaded on the card.

 ### RD 39 Benefits provided by charitable organisations
 Value of benefit
 (1) The value of a benefit under section CX 25(2) (Benefits provided by charitable organisations) that a charitable organisation provides in a short-term charge facility is the sum of—